 - Not recommended to study abroad unless it is over winter intersession, spring break or during the summer.

-- Studying abroad during your third year works best in either semester.
+- Studying abroad during your third year in the fall term works best.
 While you can definitely fulfill specific degree requirements while abroad, completing engineering elective courses abroad gives you more flexibility to take unique courses not offered in Madison and still make progress towards your degree.

 - Due to the College’s residency requirement, engineering students must complete their last two semesters in Madison.
-It is possible to request a waiver to study abroad in your second to last semester (contact International Engineering Studies & Programs for more information on this possibility), or in your fourth year if your degree will take longer.
+It is possible to request a waiver to study abroad in your second to last semester (contact firstname.lastname@example.org for more information on this possibility), or in your fourth year if your degree will take longer.

 Questions to Ask

 - What classes must I complete for my degree (breadth/depth, major requirements, etc.)?